 ARK's investment process

-The investment process is driven by ARK’s Open Research Ecosystem, which seeks to capitalise on rapid change through an open approach and the convergence of insights.
+The investment process is driven by ARK’s Open Research Ecosystem, which seeks to capitalize on rapid change through an open approach and the convergence of insights.
 ARK believes that a combination of top-down and bottom-up research allows the team to size the investment opportunity of disruptive innovation, and then detect and rank companies best positioned to benefit.

 ARK's Open Research Ecosystem